 Resistant to UV after hardening

-First of all, it is essential to point out that bondic is not a glue, but it can be used for the same purpose as the glue or where glue fails to accomplish its purpose and has the best results as compared to glue.
+First of all, it is essential to point out that Bondic is not a glue, but you can use it for the same purpose as the glue or where glue fails to accomplish its purpose, and has the best results as compared to glue.

-It can be used on absolutely anything.
+You can use it on absolutely anything.
 Unlike superglue which does not work on glass, metal, plastic, wet items and particular pipes, bondic can be used to mend anything.
-With the right amount of layering on the broken item, it achieves a reliable, permanent fix and also temporary fix depending on your preference.
+With the right amount of layering on the broken item, it achieves a reliable, permanent and also temporary fix depending on your preference.

-Super Glue’s Got Nothing On This Liquid Plastic You Harden With UV Light
+Super Glue’s Got Nothing On This Liquid Plastic Welder

 Super glue is very sticky and messy and hard to clean once it pours on an unwanted area.
 With bondic, on the other hand, you only need to use a wet clothe of organic substance to wipe off any unwanted pouring.